 Please follow the instructions for your heat gun and work safely!

-2. Sand the Knots
+2. Sand the Wood

 A quality finish for any DIY project begins with properly sanding the project.
 That goes for knots too.
 We need to sand so the primer can “bite” into the surface of the knot.